Mark-Ortega/social-media-dashboard/README.md

 # Peer Reviewer: Jeriah Marson
 # Peer Review : The over all format is good and the light and dark mode works but the size of the boxes is a bit off but can be fixed in time.
 It is responsive is good.
 Generally the website is built correct and the information is all displayed in the correct location!

+# Note by mark: Sizing is off due to me working on the project on my pc monitor (which has different pixel sizes or something) but i just gotta turn this in

 # Getting Started with Create React App